baakeydow/packer2aws/README.md

 # packer2aws

-Use packer to create a custom Debian based AMI with SSH Support
+Use packer to create a custom Debian based AMI with SSH support

 ## Setup